-The battle of Charleston was won by College of Charleston as they swept Charleston Southern in a doubleheader.
-The Cougars won the first game 6-5 thanks to a two run single from Dana Horgan while Izzy Berouty threw 2 2/3 innings for the save (gave up only two hits).
+The battle of Charleston was won by the College of Charleston as they swept Charleston Southern in a doubleheader.
+The Cougars won the first game 6-5 thanks to a two-run single from Dana Horgan while Izzy Berouty threw 2 2/3 innings for the save (gave up only two hits).
 The second game was a 2-0 win for the Cougars with the runs coming via an error and a sacrifice fly from Jordin Jones.
-Sydney Shipley had a very good outing allowing just one walk and two hits in the complete game shutout with six strikeouts.
+Sydney Shipley had a very good outing allowing just one walk and two hits in the complete-game shutout with six strikeouts.

 Thursday, March 30, 2017